Mor Shonrai

 I obtained my PhD in very-high-energy astrophysics studying TeV blazars with the VERITAS telescope, with a focus on implementing advanced analysis techniques into the VERITAS analysis chain (mostly C++[Cern’s ROOT]).

-At the TSI, I also focus on teaching programming methods, development, and best practices to graduate students and researchers.
+At the TSI, I also focused on teaching programming methods, development, and best practices to graduate students and researchers.
 My philosophy is to remove boundaries to programming and development, rather than teaching dense low-level topics that the end user doesn’t need to know.
 Instead, I focus on tools to simplify workflow, teaching skills at a practical level, and encouraging increasing complexity when it is needed.
 If you don’t need to massively parallelize your code, then you don’t need to spend a week writing/debugging the code to do it!

 In my free time I program, watch rugby and sci-fi TV, and pet my two cats.